-The LEO Academy Trust trustees have established Local Governing Boards to carry out some of its school level governance functions, although as trustees are not required to sit on academy committees, decision making is limited to areas directed by our Scheme of Delegation.
-As a committee of the board, delegation can be removed at any time.
-Trustees remain ultimately accountable and responsible for all aspects of performance of each academy in the Trust.
-In appointing members of the Local Governing Board, the Trust Board will usually adhere to the Trust’s model however, there may occasionally be exceptions approved by the Trust Board.
+The LEO Academy Trust Trustees have established school governance committees, known as (Name of School) Academy Committee, to carry out some of its school level governance functions.
+Trustees are not required to sit on school academy committees and decision making is limited to areas directed by our Scheme of Delegation.
+As a committee of the Trust Board delegation can be removed from the school academy committees at any time and Trustees ultimately remain accountable and responsible for all aspects of performance of each academy in the Trust.
+In appointing members of the school Academy Committees, the Trust Board will usually adhere to the Trust’s model however, there may occasionally be exceptions approved by the Trust Board.

-There must be at least three members, although the DfE prefer at least five, and while members are permitted to be appointed as trustees, in order to retain a degree of separation of powers between the members and the trust board, and in line with DfE expectations, not all members should be trustees.
-Members are not permitted to be employees of the academy trust.
+There must be at least three Members, although the DfE prefers at least five, and while Members are permitted to be appointed as Trustees, in order to retain a degree of separation of powers between the Members and the Trust Board, and in line with DfE expectations, not all Members should be Trustees.
+Members are not permitted to be employees of the Academy Trust.

 - Ensure clarity of vision, ethos and strategic direction;

 - Hold the executive to account for the educational performance of the trust’s schools and their pupils, and the performance management of staff;